Class starts live January 9th

 ❤️ Carly

 P.S.
-Want to learn more about investing?
-My FREE MONEY CLASS, “The Ultimate Guide to Managing Money,” is Sunday, April 2nd.
-Grab a drink at home and join me live.
+Want to learn more on how to invest?
+Best Money Class Ever starts live July 9th!
+You can take the introduction for FREE!
 Save your spot now here.
 Know of friends, family, or coworkers who also geek out over personal finance?
 Share this with them!

 Carly DeFelice